yihongfeng/yihongfeng.github.io/index.md

 ## About Me

 I am a Ph.D.
-Candidate (All But Dissertation) in Biological Engineering at the [University of Arkansas](https://www.uark.edu/), working at the intersection of computer vision, machine learning, and generative AI.

-My research focuses on building end-to-end ML systems that bridge synthetic and real-world data — including deep learning architectures for instance segmentation (Mask R-CNN, YOLOv11-Seg, Mask2Former), 3D synthetic data pipelines in Blender, and multimodal hyperspectral imaging across 438+ wavelength channels.
-I am particularly interested in how generative AI, foundation models, and depth-aware vision systems can solve practical perception challenges at scale.
+Candidate (ABD) in Agricultural Engineering at the [University of Arkansas](https://www.uark.edu/), working at the intersection of computer vision, machine learning, and generative AI.
+My research focuses on end-to-end ML systems that bridge synthetic and real-world data — including deep learning for instance segmentation (Mask R-CNN, YOLOv11-Seg, Mask2Former), 3D synthetic data pipelines in Blender, and multimodal hyperspectral imaging across 438+ wavelength channels.
+I am always open to connecting with researchers and teams working on computer vision, machine learning, generative AI, and 3D/perception systems.

-Beyond research, I have led cross-functional teams in the ASABE Robotics Competition and NSF I-Corps initiatives, and published in venues including *IEEE Transactions on AgriFood Electronics*.
-I enjoy turning complex technical problems into deployable solutions through strong Python engineering, careful experimentation, and collaboration across disciplines.

-I am always open to connecting with researchers, engineers, and teams working on computer vision, machine learning, generative AI, and 3D/perception systems.

 ## Research Interests